Rye United F.C.: Colours and crest

 Rye United played in red and black and used a blue and black kit as an away kit.
 The club used the town's coat of arms as its crest, which dates back to Confederation of the Cinque Ports and is believed to date from the 13th century.
 The crest is very similar to the crest of Hastings United, who also use their towns coat of arms, however there is a slight variation between the two.

 Ground

 Rye United played their home games at the Salts, Fishmarket Road in Rye.

 The club's home ground is also used by the local cricket club.
 Because of the ground share with the cricket club, the club had to remove the floodlights during the summer months and then erect them again after the cricket season was over.
 The club was also forced to erect a temporary fence on matchdays to discourage unpaid entry to the ground.
 In August 2010 the pavilion which housed the clubhouse and changing rooms was destroyed after a fire.

 The new clubhouse was completed in March 2012.

-Back in Business as Rye Town

-In the 2016/17 season, adult football returned to Rye with the formation of Rye Town who will play in the East Sussex Football League.